 otherwise if, like me, you have no interest in whisky whatsoever, keep going towards bridgend, about another three miles.

-the road between bowmore and bridgend has not a lot to offer, other than a way of getting from bowmore to bridgend. during the winter/spring months october to may, there are thousands of geese overwintering on this hallowed isle and many graze on what's left of the pastures along this road. be careful of birdwatchers in cars who have a tendency to stop unannounced to see hitherto unviewed birds. not good for the front wheel. about two miles along the road, the port ellen road (high road) joins from the right and, on the hill in front can be seen the monument to iain og ile, always assuming that the gorse has not occluded it from view. you can get a better look at this by turning right on to the glen road just past islay estates office at ceannloch house (big white house on the right) opposite the extended and refurbished 'south lodge'. a few hundred yards up the road, opposite the episcopal church is the monument. you'll need to trudge across a field, so don't try this in 'look' cleated shoes, and probably not such a good idea at all if there are cattle in the field. if you didn't know already, cows are a mite unpredictable behaviourally speaking.
+the road between bowmore and bridgend has not a lot to offer, other than a way of getting from bowmore to bridgend. during the winter/spring months october to may, there are thousands of geese overwintering on this hallowed isle and many graze on what's left of the pastures along this road. be careful of birdwatchers in cars who have a tendency to stop unannounced to see hitherto unviewed birds. not good for the front wheel. about two miles along the road, the port ellen road (high road) joins from the right and, on the hill in front can be seen the monument to iain og ile, always assuming that the gorse has not occluded it from view. you can get a better look at this by turning right on to the glen road just past islay estates office at ceannloch house (big white house on the right) opposite the extended and refurbished 'south lodge'. a few hundred yards up the road, opposite the episcopal church is the monument. you'll need to trudge across a field, so don't try this in 'look' cleated shoes, and probably not such a good idea at all if there are cattle in the field. if you didn't know already, cows are a mite unpredictable, behaviourally speaking.

 however, for this part of the story, we're carrying on into bridgend, only another half mile or so. on passing bridgend woods, the first building to appear is bridgend hotel on the right hand side. owned by islay estates, this is a very well thought of establishment. on the left is bridgend stores and post office where useful sustenance can be purchased along with papers and magazines. i shall assume you have no need to use the petrol station. behind the stone wall adjacent to the stores' parking area is bridgend bowling green, particularly well used during the summer months.

-the road bears round to the left at carnain where there is a fork in the road. go right and the road takes you by borraichill, coullabus and on to gruinart flats and the rspb reserve. eventually, there will be a link here to cover that part of the story but, for now, we keep bearing left and on towards bruichladdich. the most noteworthy aspect of this route is the spectacularly raised beaches on the left. if you look at a map of islay, you will notice that, at this point, lochs gruinart and indaal are very close to joining and, apparently, in the dim distant past, this was exactly the case. we are now in the rhinns (or rinns) of islay and this point was historically under water making islay two separate islands.
+the road bears round to the left at carnain where there is a fork in the road. go right and the road takes you past west carrabus farm, by borraichill, coullabus and on to gruinart flats and the rspb reserve. eventually, there will be a link here to cover that part of the story but, for now, we keep bearing left and on towards bruichladdich. the most noteworthy aspect of this route is the spectacularly raised beaches on the right. if you look at a map of islay, you will notice that, at this point, lochs gruinart and indaal are very close to joining and, apparently, in the dim distant past, this was exactly the case. we are now in the rhinns (or rinns) of islay and this point was historically under water making islay two separate islands.

-other than this, the most interesting part of your cycle from here to bruichladdich is trying to avoid sheep on the road and, depending on wind direction, either whizzing on your way or struggling like stink against the infamous islay headwind. it's about six from bridgend to bruichladdich, the latter part of which is a bit twisty turny but well surfaced. just at the end of 'the strand', an area that will be quite obvious when you're there, there is a road to the right signposted for sanaigmore (if the signpost is still there, that is. this is a single track road that rounds loch gorm. it is possible to leave on this road and arrive back at the same point. when organised is my middle name, there will be a link in place here to cover this part of the island. this is also the road to take if you wish to visit kilchoman distillery, a recently completed farm distillery in the grounds of rockside farm. however, the track leading up to the distillery is a gravel track and our colnagos didn't like it. if you're running 23mm treadless road tyres, i'd have second thoughts if i were you.
+other than this, the most interesting part of your cycle from here to bruichladdich is trying to avoid sheep on the road and, depending on wind direction, either whizzing on your way or struggling like stink against the infamous islay headwind. it's about six miles (10km) from bridgend to bruichladdich, the latter part of which is a bit twisty turny but reasonably well surfaced. just at the end of 'the strand', an area that will be quite obvious when you're there, there is a road to the right signposted for sanaigmore (if the signpost is still there, that is. this is a single track road that rounds loch gorm. it is possible to leave on this road and arrive back at the same point. when organised is my middle name, there will be a link in place here to cover this part of the island. this is also the road to take if you wish to visit kilchoman distillery, a farm distillery in the grounds of rockside farm. however, the track leading up to the distillery is a gravel track and our colnagos didn't like it. if you're running 23mm treadless road tyres, i'd have second thoughts if i were you.

 the fuel is supposed to arrive by boat at the recently upgraded bruichladdich pier, but upgrading has made it less user friendly for anything bar the regular boat, and it's not all that regular. this could explain why there may have been a fuel tanker on the ferry when you came over.